tixl/tixl-roadmap/README.md

 ### Events

 - [x] [Blockchain Summit Malta](https://maltablockchainsummit.com/) (November 7-8)

+  Update we posted about Malta in our [Telegram](https://t.me/tixlcurrency) chat:
+  > We recognized that attending conferences is not effective for Tixl at the moment.
+The travel costs and, more importantly, the time investment does not match the potentially returned business value.
+That is something different e.g., for the Dubai event where the event is all about investing.
+Accordingly, we will not attend any crypto/blockchain conferences for the time being unless a conference invites us for speaker slots on big stages.
+We still made some new contacts that could be helpful for the Tixl project, but the result didn't match our expectations.
+So that was probably the most significant learning for us.
 - [ ] [Ritossa Family Office Summit](https://ritossafamilyoffice.com/) (November 23-25)

 ### Hodlers Club